nuxt-hub/cli/README.md

 Use nuxthub <command> --help for more information about a command.
 ```

-## Deployment
+## Deploy

-To deploy your project to NuxtHub, you can use the `nuxthub deploy` command.
+To deploy your project with NuxtHub, use the `nuxthub deploy` command.
 This will build your project and deploy it to your Cloudflare account with zero-configuration.

 ```bash
 # Deploy to production or preview based on your current branch